TomBener/blog/content/post/property-rights-with-chinese-characteristics.md

 The pattern is equally true for private property rights.
-Without the protection of private property rights, your [corgi puppy][corgi] could be killed by “Dabai” mercilessly; without the protection of private property rights, your [cherish home][home] could be destroyed by the name of eradicating the virus; Without the protection of private property rights, [your phone][phone] could be checked arbitrarily by the police on the street.
+Without the protection of private property rights, your [corgi puppy][corgi] could be killed by “Dabai” mercilessly; without the protection of private property rights, your [cherish home][home] could be destroyed by the name of eradicating the virus; without the protection of private property rights, [your phone][phone] could be checked arbitrarily by the police on the street.
 As Frank Dikötter said again: